awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.md

 ### Preconfigured Docker containers<a name="docker-platform-preconfigured"></a>

-In addition to the two generic Docker platforms, there are several *preconfigured* Docker platform versions that you can use to run your application in a popular software stack such as *Java with Glassfish* or *Python with uWSGI*\.
+In addition to the two generic Docker platforms, there are several *preconfigured* Docker platform branches that you can use to run your application in a popular software stack such as *Java with GlassFish* or *Python with uWSGI*\.
 Use a preconfigured container if it matches the software used by your application\.

+**Note**
+All the Preconfigured Docker platform branches use the Amazon Linux AMI operating system \(preceding Amazon Linux 2\)\.
+To migrate your GlassFish application to Amazon Linux 2, use the generic Docker platform and deploy GlassFish and your application code to an Amazon Linux 2 Docker image\.
+For details, see [Deploying a GlassFish application to the Docker platform](docker-glassfish-tutorial.md)\.

 For more information, see [Preconfigured Docker containers](create_deploy_dockerpreconfig.md)\.